briandconnelly/envvar/README.md

 #> [1] "2028-08-28"
 ```

-Note that the `validate` argument only supports one function.
-If you’re
+Note that the `validate` argument supports one function.
+If you’re in
-in need of complex validation, just use a function that encapsulates all
+need of complex validation, just use a function that encapsulates all of
-of that fanciness.
+that fanciness.

 ## Installation